Arts and Humanities

 A message from the Chancellor

 Every year graduates tell me what a privilege it has been to study here and to have been able to absorb all that York has offered, both academically and beyond.
-And your relationship with the University doesn’t stop at graduation.
+I am pleased to note that your relationship with the University doesn’t stop at graduation.
 You will become part of an active global alumni community, creating professional networks between former students both young and old, all with a lifelong connection to York.
+And, given the conditions of the past year, with a stronger bond than ever.

 I wish you every success in your future career and life.